 You can tow launch the Archaeopteryx using Trike-Tow, Aerotow, or Car Tow.

 Landing on the undercarriage

-The approach speed is very low and the glidepath angle can be controlled with the flap.
+The approach speed is very low and you can control the glidepath angle with the flap.
 This permits small space approaches and landings on typical hang glider operating sites, small emergency fields, and normal airfields too.

 With enough experience and training, it is possible to foot land the aircraft.
 The approach is planned into wind for the foot landing.
 A running foot landing is also possible in still wind conditions but requires a lot of skill.

-- Archaeopteryx Standard – Basic design without cockpit fairing
+- Standard – Basic design for the open cockpit experience